mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 Features and capabilities that are introduced in DC/OS 1.13 are grouped by functional area or component and include links to view additional documentation, if applicable.

 ## Unified service accounts and authentication architecture
-The core of the DC/OS Enterprise identity and access management service (IAM) has been open-sourced and added to DC/OS, replacing dcos-oauth.
-CockroachDB was added as a DC/OS component as a highly available database serving the IAM.
+The core of the DC/OS Enterprise identity and access management service (IAM) has been open-sourced and added to DC/OS, replacing DC/OS OpenAuth (`dcos-oauth`).
+This architectural change includes adding CockroachDB as the cluster high-availability database for identity and access management.

-With that DC/OS now supports service accounts.
-Service accounts allow individual tools and applications to interact with a DC/OS cluster using their own identity.
+With this change, DC/OS also now supports unified service accounts.
+Service accounts allow individual programs and applications to interact with a DC/OS cluster using their own identity.
 A successful service account login results in authentication proof -- the DC/OS authentication token.
-A valid DC/OS authentication token is required in order to access DC/OS services and components through Master Admin Router.
+A valid DC/OS authentication token is required to access DC/OS services and components through the master node Admin Router.

-This change also aligned the authentication architectures between DC/OS Enterprise and DC/OS: the HTTP API for service account management as well as for service account login is now the same in both systems.
-The DC/OS authentication token implementation details are equivalent in both systems: it is a JSON Web Token (JWT) of type RS256 which can be validated by any component in the system after consulting the IAM's JSON Web Key Set (JWKS) endpoint.
+This change also aligns the authentication architectures between DC/OS Enterprise and DC/OS Open Source.
+The HTTP API for service account management ans service authentication is now the same for both DC/OS Enterprise and DC/OS Open Source.
+For both DC/OS Enterprise and DC/OS Open Source clusters, the DC/OS authentication token is a JSON Web Token (JWT) of type RS256.
+This JWT authentication token can be validated by any component in the system after consulting the IAM services JSON Web Key Set (JWKS) endpoint.

 ## Monitoring and metrics for cluster operations
+This release extends DC/OS cluster monitoring capabilities and the metrics you can collect and report for DC/OS components.
+The enhancements to monitoring and metrics provide you with better visibility into cluster operations, activity, and performance through DC/OS itself and as input to Promethus, Grafana, and other services.

+### Monitoring
 - The DC/OS monitoring service (`dcos-monitoring`) can be configured to use DC/OS storage service (DSS) volumes to store time-series data. <!--(DCOS-47725)-->

     With this release, you can store the information collected by the DC/OS monitoring service (`dcos-monitoring`) in the profile-based storage provided by the DC/OS Storage Service.
 By using the DC/OS Storage Service to store the monitoring data used in Prometheus queries and Grafana dashboards, you can improve the performance and reliability of the Prometheus and Grafana monitoring components.